-William R. O’Donnell joined DeSimone in 1990 and has headed the firm’s Miami office since then.
+William R. O’Donnell joined DeSimone in 1990 and manages the firm’s Miami and San Francisco offices.
 His extensive experience includes hospitality, gaming, healthcare, transportation renovation, residential and infrastructure.

 Mr. O’Donnell is currently leading the Miami office efforts on the $2 billion expansion of facilities for the Seminole Tribe of Florida.
 This work addresses multiple facilities which include a 3 million sf Hard Rock Hollywood expansion that creates a 1,000 guest room tower, an exotic arrival experience, a casino expansion, a conference center, retail and dining outlets, a central plant and various infrastructure.
 The Tampa Hard Rock will also be expanded.
 This work involves 3 million sf and includes a 1,000 room tower situated above a podium that accommodates gaming, retail and dining outlets, back-of-house and an elevated pool deck.
 Smaller expansions to the Coconut Creek and Immokalee facilities are also addressed in the effort.

 Mr. O’Donnell recently completed Phase III of Atlantis on Paradise Island in the Bahamas.
 This $600 million phase added two towers, a large arrival building, a conference center that includes the largest ballroom in the Caribbean, a new 30,000 sf spa, a casino, a nightclub expansion and various site work.
 Mr. O’Donnell and the Miami office have worked with Kerzner International, continuously since the first phase of Atlantis in 1994.